UoY-IM-MPIE/mpie-p62-controlling-animation/README.md

 When you pressed play you should have noticed that the idle animation played just once before the character returned to being stationary.
 Not ideal!
 In this task we’re going to see how to use the AnimationController to fix this.

 To access the Animation Controller for the character, look at the Animator component you created earlier.
-You should see that its got a parameter called “Controller”.
+You should see that it's got a parameter called “Controller”.
 If you click on the value in this parameter’s box, the Animation Controller user interface that we saw in the lecture will appear.
 Do this, and look at the state machine.
 Can you work out what it does and why it makes the idle animation play just once when the game starts?

 To complete the task, see if you can edit the state machine such that the idle animation plays on a loop all the time.
-To find the solution to this task, you should double click on the animation state representing the idle animation.
+To find the solution to this task, you should double-click on the animation state representing the idle animation.
 Explore the options that appear in the inspector for configuring the animation.
 Is there one that’ll make it loop?

 ## Task 5: Creating a transition between animation states
 You now should have a character with a looping idle animation, which is great until our character moves.
 At this point, we might want to play a walking animation instead.
 In this task, we’re going to try and do that.